-I n May 1984 I went to Ojai for the public talks.
-It's sometimes claimed that 'Ojai' means 'nest', and indeed there is a great sense of peace pervading the whole valley.
+In May 1984 I went to Ojai for the public talks.
+It's sometimes claimed that 'Ojai' (pronounced O-high) means 'nest', and indeed there is a great sense of peace pervading the whole valley.
 Arriving from Ventura one feels it, particularly at dusk or during one of the magnificent moonlit nights that occur there.
 The name 'Ojai' actually comes from the Chumash word meaning 'moon'.